aaronbloomfield/pdr/labs/lab10/index.md

 ### Post-lab ###

-1. In a report, analyze the time and space complexity of your encoding and decoding code
+1. Analyze the time and space complexity of your encoding and decoding code
 2. Create a Makefile to compile both the encoding and decoding portions of your Huffman routine in one step
-3. Files to submit: postlab10.pdf, Makefile, all necessary source code files
+3. Files to submit: Makefile, all necessary source code files

 ------------------------------------------------------------